BIBA

 How am I protected if something goes wrong?

-If you are unhappy with your policy or claim, we request that you contact us immediately.
-We have a formal claims procedure in the policy terms, but a quick telephone call can often resolve a situation quickly.
+If you are unhappy with your policy or claim, please contact us immediately.
+Although we have a formal claims procedure in the policy terms, a quick telephone call can often resolve a situation quickly.
 You are our customer, and we want to ensure things go smoothly.

 Am I protected if the alloy wheels are stolen?